Karabin Climbing Museum

 Picture

-back to Royal.
 I waked 15', turned around and noticed Royal was staring at me in my eyes.
-I exclaimed to Royal in front of his friends that "I guess while I am here I could get your signature also."
-Royal's shoulders shrieked as he saw who I was.
-Since that moment Royal remembers me and we have shared many laughs together at the shows.
+I exclaimed aloud to Royal in front of his friends that "I guess while I am here I could get your signature also."
+Royal's shoulders shrieked as the crowd exclaimed the "OOOOH" howl from Marty's theatrics.
+Since that moment, Royal remembered me and we have shared many laughs together at the shows.

 ----- Royal Robbins (February 3, 1935 – March 14, 2017) was one of the pioneers of American rock climbing. -----